How to Follow a Warfarin Diet [Made Easy]

 Foods to Watch on a Warfarin Diet

-You may notice we said food foods to “watch” and not foods to “avoid”.
+You may notice we said foods to “watch” and not foods to “avoid.”
 These foods are ones that are high in vitamin K. Remember, vitamin K is good for you.
-It does a lot of important stuff in the body!
+It does a lot of important stuff for your body!

 For example, if you have a ½ cup serving of green vegetables for dinner every night, that is perfectly fine.
-Suddenly binging on a ton of green smoothies over the weekend would not be the best idea.
+Suddenly drinking a ton of green smoothies over the weekend would not be a good idea

 - Collard greens